 A9.2.4.2 To classify, a review should first be made of the available aquatic toxicity data.
 It will be necessary to consider all the available data and select those which meet the necessary quality criteria for classification.
 If there are no data available that meet the quality criteria required by the internationally standardized methods, it will be necessary to examine any available data to determine whether a classification can be made.
-If the data indicate that the acute aquatic toxicity $L(E)C{50} > 100 \text{ mg/l}$ for soluble substances, then the substance is not classified as hazardous.
+If the data indicate that the acute aquatic toxicity $L(E)C{50}$ is greater than 100 mg/l for soluble substances and the chronic aquatic toxicity is greater than 1 mg/l, then the substance is not classified as hazardous.
 There are a number of cases where no effects are observed in the test and the aquatic toxicity is thus recorded as a > water solubility value, i.e. there is no acute toxicity within the range of the water solubility in the test media.
-Where this is the case, and the water solubility in the test media is $\geq 1 \text{ mg/l}$ , again, no classification need be applied.
+Where this is the case, and the water solubility in the test media is ≥ 1 mg/l, again, no classification need be applied.

-A9.2.4.3 Where the lowest aquatic toxicity data are below 100 mg/l, it is necessary to first decide which hazard category the toxicity falls in, and then to determine whether the chronic and/or the acute subclass should be applied.
-This can simply be achieved by examining the available data on the partition coefficient, log $K{ow}$ and the available data on degradation.
-If either the log $K{ow} \ge 4$ or the substance cannot be considered as rapidly degradable, then the appropriate chronic hazard category and the corresponding acute hazard category are applied independently.
-It should be noted that, although the log $K{ow}$ is the most readily available indication of a potential to bioaccumulate, an experimentally derived BCF is preferred.
+- A9.2.4.3 If chronic aquatic toxicity data are available, cut-off values will depend on whether the substance is rapidly degradable or not.
+Therefore, for non-rapidly degradable substances and those for which no information on degradation is available, the cut-off levels are higher than for those substances where rapid degradability can be confirmed (see Chapter 4.1, Tables 4.1.1 and 4.1.2). - A9.2.4.4 Where the lowest acute aquatic toxicity data are below 100 mg/l and no adequate chronic toxicity data are available, it is necessary to first decide which hazard category the toxicity falls in, and then to determine whether the chronic and/or the acute sub-class should be applied.
+This can simply be achieved by examining the available data on the partition coefficient, log K{ow} and the available data on degradation.
+If either the log $K{ow} \ge 4$ or the substance cannot be considered as rapidly degradable, then the appropriate long-term hazard category and the corresponding acute hazard category are applied independently.
+It should be noted that, although the log K{ow} is the most readily available indication of a potential to bioaccumulate, an experimentally derived BCF is preferred.
 Where this is available, this should be used rather than the partition coefficient.
-In these circumstances, a BCF $\ge 500$ would indicate bioaccumulation sufficient to classify in the appropriate chronic hazard class.
-If the substance is both rapidly degradable and has a low potential to bioaccumulate (BCF < 500 or, if absent log $K{ow} < 4$ ) then it should not be assigned to a chronic hazard category, only the acute hazard categories need be applied (see A9.2.1).

-A9.2.4.4 For poorly soluble substances, generally speaking, those with a water solubility in the test media of < 1 mg/l, for which no aquatic toxicity has been found, should be further examined to determine whether Chronic Category 4 need be applied.
-Thus, if the substance is both not rapidly degradable and has a potential to bioaccumulate (BCF $\ge$ 500 or, if absent log Kow $\ge$ 4), the Chronic Category 4 should be applied.
+In these circumstances, a BCF ≥ 500 would indicate bioaccumulation sufficient to classify in the appropriate long-term hazard category.
+If the substance is both rapidly degradable and has a low potential to bioaccumulate (BCF ≤ 500 or, if absent, log $K{ow} \le 4$) then it should not be assigned to a long-term hazard category, unless the chronic toxicity data indicate otherwise (see A9.2.4.3). - A9.2.4.5 For poorly soluble substances, generally speaking, those with a water solubility in the test media of < 1 mg/l, for which no aquatic toxicity has been found, should be further examined to determine whether Chronic Category 4 needs to be applied.
+Thus, if the substance is both not rapidly degradable and has a potential to bioaccumulate (BCF \geq 500 or, if absent log $K{ow} \geq$ 4), the Chronic Category 4 should be applied.